arcus-azure/arcus/community/blog/2020-04-Announcing-Arcus-Observability-v0.1/README.md

 ### Making it easier to measure dependencies

-For dependency telemetry we provide an easy way to measure duration of actions by using `DependencyMeasurement`.
+For dependency telemetry, we provide an easy way to measure the duration of actions by using `DependencyMeasurement`.

 You can simply start a new measurement and pass that information to our extension: